Constellation-Labs/documentation-hub/nodes/validator/do/applySSHDroplet.md

 ![](/img/validator_nodes/node-do-sshkey1.png)

   1. Paste the public **SSH Key** contents saved in previous steps into this box
   2. Provide a **name** for your public key on Digital Ocean.
-This will be a name that Digital Ocean will recognize to offer you access to your key in the future.
+This will be a name that Digital Ocean will recognize to offer you access to your key in the future. (`tag`)
   3. Click the **Add SSH Key** button

 ![](/img/validator_nodes/node-do-sshkey2.png)